2019 Fall Newsletter

 Terry Brazil – Lake Cushman

 Mike Petz – Hoodsport

-The Port of Hoodsport, in partnership with the Mason County Disc Golf Association is developing a professional disc golf course at the upper Hoodsport Trail Park that values the natural aesthetics of the park; it will attract both professional & amateur disc golfers.
-The course was designed and developed with Volunteer labor from the disc golf community who will maintain the quality and safety of the course throughout its life.
-The course will minimize interface with existing hiking trails allowing hikers to also enjoy hiking the disc golf course.
-The Port provided project materials such as the disc baskets and T pads.
+The Port of Hoodsport, in partnership with the Mason County Disc Golf Association is developing a professional 18-hole disc golf course at the upper Hoodsport Trail Park that values the natural aesthetics of the park; it will attract both professional & amateur disc golfers.
+The Hoodsport Hills Disc Golf course crew developed Phase II, which is the family friendly beginner’s disc golf course on the level 20 acres situated on the South side of State Rt 119 parallel to the Lake Cushman Golf Course.
+The disc golfers have had fantastic success with the design and held a grand opening in addition to hosting beginners disc golf clinics in August of 2019.
+Both the upper- and lower-disc golf courses were designed and developed with Volunteer labor from the disc golf community who will maintain the quality and safety of both courses throughout their life.
+The upper course will minimize interface with existing hiking trails allowing hikers to also enjoy hiking the disc golf course and trail park.
+The Port provided project materials such as the disc baskets, T pads, gravel, bark and the portable restrooms.
 When the course use increases beyond the current restroom capacity, a permanent vault restroom will be installed.
-The first 9 holes are currently available for play.
-The Hoodsport Hills Disc Golf course crew is well on their way in the development of Phase II which is the family friendly beginner’s course on the level 20 acres situated on the South side of State Rt 119 by the Lake Cushman Golf Course, it should be playable by Spring 2019.
-A beautiful Gazebo was donated by the Hoodsport chapter of the Lions Club and over the summer was rebuilt in the parking area providing a covered area for the public to use & enjoy.